Rashmidimpi/FoodieDelight/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## I have used json server as a backend for this application, hence the process to run the application is

+Hit the command ng serve as usual
+On an another powershell, hit the command json-server --watch db.json You can see the db.json file, we do have some dummy data there To see the test coverage report of the application, hit the command ng test --watch=false --code-coverage

+All set!
+You can seamlessly run the application!